-The DrayNow Intermodal Advantage
+The Intermodal Advantage For Truck Drivers

-In a recent interview with DrayNow carrier Todd D., he told us that the reason he chooses intermodal is because the short, local loads that he sees on the DrayNow app pay well.
+In an interview with DrayNow carrier Todd D., he told us that the reason he chooses intermodal is because the short, local loads that he sees on the DrayNow app pay well.
 And those rates have been getting better, including a 50% increase for spot rates in our Los Angeles market between April and July, and a 14% increase in Chicago.

 Besides how much the payout is per load, why else would a carrier want to focus on intermodal trucking?
 Between truckload, less than truckload (LTL), refrigerated freight etc., there are many options to choose from.
 What makes intermodal so special?